tldr-pages/tldr/pages/windows/cls.md

-#CLS
+# CLS

-> Clears the screen
+> Clears the screen.

-- Clear the screen
+- Clear the screen:

 `cls`